 Nutrition

-Feed a balanced diet that suits your puppy’s breed, size, and energy level.
+On a balanced diet, feed your puppy on a diet that matches his breed, size, and energy requirements.
 Always provide fresh water.

 Training and Socialisation